Skip to footer content

 USING IRONPDF

-Creating PDF documents in .NET Core applications is a common task for developers building web applications that need to generate PDF files for invoices, reports, and other business documents.
-IronPDF provides a powerful PDF library that simplifies generating PDFs in ASP.NET Core through its Chrome rendering engine, delivering pixel-perfect PDFs every time.
-In this article, we'll take a look at how you can handle various PDF generation tasks in the .NET environment.
+Creating PDF documents in .NET Core applications is a common requirement when building web applications that need to generate invoices, reports, and other business documents.
+IronPDF provides a full-featured PDF library that simplifies PDF generation in ASP.NET Core through its Chrome rendering engine, delivering pixel-perfect PDFs every time.
+In this guide, you will explore how to handle various PDF generation tasks in the .NET 10 environment, from simple HTML conversions to complex report generation using C# top-level statements.

-IronPDF uses a WebKit rendering engine based on Google Chrome to render HTML content into PDF files.
-This approach to PDF creation means you can leverage your existing HTML markup and CSS knowledge for creating PDFs without learning complex PDF generation capabilities or dealing with a steep learning curve.
-The PDF library handles generating PDF documents from web pages automatically.
+IronPDF uses a Chrome-based rendering engine to convert HTML content into PDF files.
+This approach means you can use your existing HTML and CSS knowledge to create PDFs without learning complex, low-level PDF APIs or dealing with a steep learning curve.
+The library handles converting web pages automatically, supporting JavaScript execution and responsive CSS layouts.

-The library's fluent API allows developers to generate PDF documents from HTML pages, URLs, or HTML content strings.
-When converting HTML to PDF, IronPDF preserves complex layouts, CSS styling, JavaScript execution, and even web content that relies on dynamic content.
-This makes it the right tool for .NET developers who need feature-rich PDF conversion capabilities in their .NET applications.
-The .NET library excels at generating PDF files with perfect accuracy.
+The library's API allows you to generate PDF documents from HTML strings, URLs, or local HTML files.
+When converting HTML to PDF, IronPDF preserves complex layouts, CSS styling, JavaScript execution, and dynamic web content.
+This makes it a practical choice for .NET developers who need reliable PDF conversion capabilities in their applications.

 Install-Package IronPdf

-How to Generate PDF Documents from HTML Strings?
+How Do You Generate a PDF from an HTML String?

-The simplest way to create a PDF document is by converting HTML content directly.
-Here's a basic "Hello World" example showing how to generate PDF files:
+The most direct way to create a PDF is by converting HTML content.
+Here is a minimal example using C# top-level statements:

 using IronPdf;